zio/zio/docs/datatypes/contextual/zservicebuilder.md

 val serviceBuilder_ = ZIO.succeed("Hello, World!").toServiceBuilder
 ```

-Assume we have a `ZIO` effect that read the application config from a file, we can create a dependency from that:
+Assume we have a `ZIO` effect that read the application config from a file, we can create a service builder from that:

 ```scala mdoc:invisible
 trait AppConfig